bernaferrari/FigmaToCode/README.md

 ## How to build the project

 The project is configured to be built with Webpack or Rollup.
 The author couldn't find a way to correctly configure Svelte in Webpack, so Rollup was added.
 But Rollup is a lot less stable than Webpack and crashes regularly in watch mode when editing Typescript files.
-So, if you are going to work only Typescript, I reccommend sticking with Webpack.
+So, if you are going to work with Typescript only, I reccommend sticking with Webpack.
 If you are going to make changes in the UI, you **need** to use Rollup for now.

 ## Issues